-Proving impact is not easy because long term tracking of young people into employment is costly and currently unafordable.
-Also, attributing employability gains to relatively brief interventions in school risks under-stating the effects of other factors, such as home and community inputs.
+Proving impact through long term tracking of young people into employment is not easy.
+Attributing employability gains to relatively brief interventions in school risks under-stating the effects of other factors, such as home and community inputs.

 While interested in securing soon a quality external evaluation, Worktree currently focuses on delivering WorkOut sessions and measuring the following:

 - Inputs – number of young people and diverse volunteer work guests in facilitated conversations

 - Outputs – number of sessions attended and participant evaluation forms completed

 - Outcomes – increases in students’ career awareness, aspirations, communication skills and confidence; guests’ enjoyment of sessions, feeling valued and more positive about their work.